Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 ~ A concrete type, which is the result of type constructor instantiation

 Type parameter
-~ Formal type argument of a type constructor
+~ Formal type parameter of a type constructor

 Type argument
 ~ Actual type argument in a parameterized type